TRossen89/BI_Exam/README.md

 ---

-### Short conclusion
+### Brief Conclusions

 My data exploration show that there is a high correlation between the happiness indicator 'Life Ladder' and GDP.
-The correlation doesn't say anything about whether it's the Life Ladder that causes GDP or reverse, so I can't say much about whether happiness influence GDP.
+The correlation doesn't say anything about whether it's the Life Ladder that causes GDP or reverse, so I can't say much about whether happiness influence GDP from this.
-My investigation into
+My investigation into happiness features and GDP

 I have created one machine learning model that can predict GDP from happiness indicators which had an R-Squared of 0.728 when tested on data it wasn't trained on.
 This model was the best model when the whole World Happiness data set was used for traning and testing.